Gabriella Swallow has emerged as one of the most versatile and exciting cellists of her generation.

 She studied at The Royal College of Music with Jerome Pernoo.
-She was awarded the coveted Tagore Gold Medal and performed the Hugh Wood Cello Concerto in her final year.As a soloist Gabriella went on to make her South Bank debut with the London Sinfonietta in the world premiere of 'About Water' by Mark-Anthony Turnage.
+She was awarded the coveted Tagore Gold Medal and performed Hugh Wood’s Cello Concerto in her final year after winning the concerto competition.As a soloist Gabriella went on to make her South Bank debut withthe London Sinfonietta in the world premiere of 'About Water' by Mark-Anthony Turnage.
 In the same year she performed Paul Max Edlin's Cello Concerto with the South Bank Sinfonia, which firmly launched her place as a leading performer of contemporary music.
-This has led her to commission and work with many of the major living composers of today.
+This has led her to commission and work with many of the major living Composers of today.

 Gabriella has given two premieres by the composer Colin Riley.
 In April 2017 she was the soloist in ‘ROADS SHINING LIKE RIVER UP HILL AFTER RAIN’ based on the poetry of Edward Thomas which she has recently recorded with Pegasus Choir.
 In the same year she performed Riley’s double cello concerto along side Guy Johnston with the Manchester Camerata in Manchester conducted by Gábor Takács-Nagy.